limoncia/discord-setup-script/README.md

 - Keep your overrided settings in json file

 # Dependencies:
-(The script will tell you miss something)
+(The script will tell you, if you miss something)
 - tar
 - gzip
 - wget